fxiangecon/fxiangecon.github.io/content/sections/aboutme.md

 Welcome to my website!
 I am a Ph.D. candidate at the University of Western Ontario, [Department of Economics](https://economics.uwo.ca/).
 I am on the job market in the 2025–2026 academic year.

-My research interests includes: financial economics, monetary economics, and macroeconomics
+My research interests include: financial economics, monetary economics, and macroeconomics

 __[CV](/pdf/cv_xiang_sep2025.pdf)__ (Updated September 2025)